spelunky-fyi/overlunky/docs/script-api.md

 \
 Draws an image on screen from top-left to bottom-right.
 Use UV coordinates `0, 0, 1, 1` to just draw the whole image.
 - [`nil draw_image_rotated(int image, float x1, float y1, float x2, float y2, float uvx1, float uvy1, float uvx2, float uvy2, uColor color, float angle, float px, float py)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_image_rotated) draw_image_rotated
+\
+Same as `draw_image` but rotates the image by angle in radians around the pivot offset from the center of the rect (meaning `px=py=0` rotates around the center)
 - [`nil draw_image_rotated(int image, AABB rect, AABB uv_rect, uColor color, float angle, float px, float py)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=draw_image_rotated) draw_image_rotated
+\
+Same as `draw_image` but rotates the image by angle in radians around the pivot offset from the center of the rect (meaning `px=py=0` rotates around the center)
 - [`bool window(string title, float x, float y, float w, float h, bool movable, function callback)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=window) &GuiDrawContext::window
 \
-autosize in center.
+Create a new widget window.
+Put all win_ widgets inside the callback function.
+The window functions are just wrappers for the [ImGui](https://github.com/ocornut/imgui/) widgets, so read more about them there.
+Use screen position and distance, or `0, 0, 0, 0` to autosize in center.
 Use just a `##Label` as title to hide titlebar.
 Important: Keep all your labels unique!
 If you need inputs with the same label, add `##SomeUniqueLabel` after the text, or use pushid to give things unique ids.
 ImGui doesn't know what you clicked if all your buttons have the same text...
 The window api is probably evolving